-Finally, it should be noted that compliance with all legal conditions and procedures is subject to validation by the Court of Auditors.
+Finally, compliance with all legal conditions and procedures is subject to validation by the Court of Auditors.
 After the execution of a PPP agreement by any public entity, the Court of Auditors will verify and confirm whether all legal requirements are fulfilled and payments under those contracts can only be made further to such validation.